Beakerboy/VBA-Unit-Tester/README.md

  * SetUp() - This function is run before every test in this test case.
  * TearDown() - This function is run after every test in the test case.
        - TODO: Match arrays.
 How to handle objects? introspection on public properties?
- * GetTests() - An array of the names of every test in the test case
+ * GetObject() - Return a copy of self.
+This is to grant access to the custom test functions.

 There are two types of tests that can be written.
 A basic test runs without any input parameteres.
 If you wish to run a test multiple times with different parameters, indicate this by ensuring the function name ends with "ProviderTest", and create another function with the same name and append "\_Data" to it.
 For example: